AnshHarjai/Big-Data-Project-Research-Net/README.md

 # Research-Net: Community Detection in Academic Papers

-A scalable big-data framework for uncovering thematic communities in large-scale scholarly graphs.
+A scalable big-data framework based on Spark for uncovering thematic communities in large-scale scholarly graphs.
 By combining distributed graph construction, semantic-embedding–based similarity, and weighted PageRank, Research-Net detects cohesive groups of research papers and highlights influential works across millions of records.

 ---